Summer 2021 Blueprint LSAT Live Course students averaged a 15-point LSAT score increase on their practice tests.

 Bottom line: A 15-point score increase can have a major impact on the type of school you should target and your future salary potential.

 Averages are important, but they don’t tell the whole story.

 Above average students in this cohort made it through the Blueprint Live Course and saw their scores skyrocket well past the 15-point mark.
 19% of students in this summer 2021 cohort in our study saw a monster increase of 20 or more points.

 A 170+ score puts you in the top 2% of LSAT test takers.
 That kind of score is competitive anywhere - Harvard, Yale, Stanford, you name it - and a 170+ can get you a big scholarship or full-ride at many schools.
 If you’re looking for a top-tier score, you’ve come to the right place.
 A whopping 18% of students in our study joined the 2% by scoring a 170 or higher.
 Dream big because Blueprint has everything you need to make those dreams come true!

-LSAC reports that on the actual LSAT, only about 19% of students score 160 or higher, and only about 2% of test takers rock out with a 170 or higher.
+(In case you need a point of reference: LSAC reports that only about 21% of all test takers score a 160 or higher, and only about 2% of LSAT takers rock out with a 170 or higher).
+See more information here.